promptxai/promptxai/docs/design/generative-ai-ux-design.md

 ![Paras Aggarwal](../assets/images/Paras-Aggarwal-Avatar-sm.png)

-[**Paras Aggarwal](https://www.linkedin.com/in/parasaggarwalux/)** is an experienced design leader, disruptive innovation strategist, speaker, and a mentor with over 20 years of hands-on experience in solving business and customer problems through user-led, data-informed Design Thinking approach.
+**[Paras Aggarwal](https://www.linkedin.com/in/parasaggarwalux/)** is an experienced design leader, disruptive innovation strategist, speaker, and a mentor with over 20 years of hands-on experience in solving business and customer problems through user-led, data-informed Design Thinking approach.
 He is been exploring the possibilities with Generative AI and defining Design Playbooks to build product experiences.

----